andreschaffer/media-streaming-examples/README.md

 - Run ./run.sh .
 This will build, test and run the application.
 You'll be prompted for the videos directory where you have the mp4 files you want to serve.
-(Note: there is no pagination in place, so beware if you are trying to serve a directory with lots of files)
+(Note: there is no pagination in place here, so beware if you are trying to serve a directory with lots of files)
 - Browse to the videos at [http://localhost:8080/videos](http://localhost:8080/videos).
 - Pick a video to watch to!
 You can see in your browser Network Panel or in the video progress bar that parts of the video are